 On Time Delivery – OMG can you imagine!
 I’d order my stuff on Amazon say for example a nike gym bag, (I plan on starting to get this body ready for next years’ summer…….too much of this year’s summer has already gone….. couldn’t possibly make the grade, lol) Anyway.
 I place the order, pay my money, go get ready for work, apply my make-up, brush my hair, step out the front door to go into the car and there beside my car is a drone with the bag I just ordered!
 How super cool would that be?
-I once ordered some crotchet hooks on amazon that took so long to get here, I ordered some from another online shop and got those way before the amazon ones arrived!
-So for amazon to be on time with delivery using a drone…..they get my vote!
+I once ordered some crotchet hooks on Amazon that took so long to get here, I ordered some from another online shop and got those way before the Amazon ones arrived!
+So for Amazon to be on time with delivery using a drone…..they get my vote!

-My own helipad – well not really but I have long dreamt about having a spacious property with space on it for a helipad so we could park (I mean land) our helicopters!
+My own helipad – well not really but I have long dreamt of having a spacious property with space on it for a helipad so we could park (I mean land) our helicopters!
 I hear if you expect a drone with a delivery then you will have to mark out a ‘pad’ on your property where you expect this drone to land.
 I can just imagine the look on my neighbors’ face if they miss my ‘pad’ and land on something else in their garden that is so closely attached to mine in our tight terrace.

-Missed delivery – now sometimes I miss a delivery from amazon (some of us have to work you know) and find instead a delivery slip posted through my door which gives me some indication of when and where I can go to pick up my parcel.
+Missed delivery – now sometimes I miss a delivery from Amazon (some of us have to work you know) and find instead a delivery slip posted through my door which gives me some indication of when and where I can go to pick up my parcel.
 I’ve always had no problem just going the next day to get my parcel.
-But thinking now of this drone malarkey, how the hell is this Mr Drone going to know to come to the front door, ring the bell, wait a little, surmise from the barking dog that I am not in and post my delivery slip through the door?
+But thinking now of this drone malarkey, how the hell is this Mr. Drone going to know to come to the front door, ring the bell, wait for a little, surmise from the barking dog that I am not in and post my delivery slip through the door?
 Huh?
 Who can tell me that one?
 Will the drone wait until I get home from work to ensure I don’t miss the delivery?
 Your guess is as good as mine.

 ‘Sorry teacher but the dog ate my homework’.
 Absurd?
 Well not really.
 Some dogs have been known to eat or at least badly mangle paper.
-I know of people who have had to put some type of metallic mesh contraption on the inside of the mail box on their door because otherwise their dog will get a hold of the mail and damage it.
+I know of people who have had to put some type of metallic mesh contraption on the inside of the mailbox on their door because otherwise their dog will get a hold of the mail and damage it.
 Some people as well have dogs (not the small poodle types) that roam about on their property whilst their humans are away at work or wherever else.
-In my mind’s eye I can see a battle raging between dog (who has promised to defend his masters property to the bitter end) and drone (who has just been given this new job opportunity) and I know who I think would win!
+In my mind’s eye, I can see a battle raging between dog (who has promised to defend his master’s property to the bitter end) and drone (who has just been given this new job opportunity) and I know who I think would win!
 Dog!